-Welcome.
 We are a friendly social not for profit association conducting Aikido training in Aikido Goshinkai style in the Tweed Heads / Coolangatta area.
+All visitors are welcome to come along and watch.
 Visitors from other styles are welcome to train with us.
-Beginners are welcome to come along at anytime and start training as well as visitors that would like to watch are welcome.
+Beginners are welcome to come along at anytime and start training, watch or have a talk with the instructors and students.

-Learn to harmonise with the energy around you
+Learn to harmonise with different environments and situations

 We train with no fighting or competition